 Our organization accepts applications from women all over the world, aged 18 and over.
 Whilst English does not need to be your first language, basic English is necessary when working with us.
 We look for specific qualifications to support the needs of women on the ground, and have three tiers of volunteers.

 The Iraq project accepts accredited mother-to-mother breastfeeding support counsellors, such as La Leche League Leaders, Australian Breastfeeding Association Counsellors and other NPI approved certifications, lactation consultants (IBCLCs) or midwives with lactation experience.
 Both lactation volunteers and midwives must be certified and licensed to work in the country where they currently live.
 Due to the nature of our program we only accept those who have experience training others within the area of lactation or a related discipline (ie. reproductive health) and whom have international experience in low-resource environments.

 It is important to understand that you will be working in a multicultural environment with volunteers from around the globe as well as with staff and volunteers from the communities in which we serve.

 HOW LONG DO I GO FOR?

-We look for volunteers who will be able to commit 3 months with us.
+We look for volunteers who will be able to commit to a minimum of 4 weeks for lactation specialists, and 8 weeks for coordinators.
 This allows for relationships to be developed, skills to be passed on to the community and exit plans to be implemented.
-There may be times where shorter term trips may be permitted (1-2 months) but this will depend on the needs of the program and will need to be approved by the Country Director.

 CAN I TAKE MY PARTNER OR CHILDREN?